Read more about the changes made on December 15 here.

 “Governmental Authority” means a regulator or other governmental agency or entity with jurisdiction over the Services, Stripe or you, as applicable.

-“High-Risk Jurisdiction” means any jurisdiction or administrative region that Stripe has deemed to be of particularly high risk, as identified on the Stripe Restricted Business List.
+“High-Risk Jurisdiction” means any jurisdiction or administrative region that Stripe has deemed to be of particularly high risk (for legal, commercial, operational or any other reasons), as identified on the Stripe Restricted Business List.

-“High-Risk Person” means any individual or entity that Stripe has deemed to be of particularly high risk, as identified on the Stripe Restricted Business List.
+“High-Risk Person” means any individual or entity that Stripe has deemed to be of particularly high risk (for legal, commercial, operational or any other reasons), as identified on the Stripe Restricted Business List.

 “ID Image” means an image of an individual submitted through the Stripe Identity Services, including an image captured from an individual’s identification document.